 And the hope of a Brighter Future is the essence of meaningfulness in our mission at Whiteboard.
 We empower visionaries to lead meaningful brands—visionaries committed to a future of human flourishing—where belief, generosity, and stewardship are the guiding principles of our life and work.

 Over the last decade, I've helped companies of all sizes update their digital presence by building tools to simplify the way they use technology to tell their story and achieve their mission.

 As a senior front-end engineer, I've built massive sites on Drupal, cluttered the internet with my fare share of Wordpress powered sites (sorry), built multiple large-scale, member-based sites on ExpressionEngine and Craft CMS, and recently turned to Webflow to build large scale marketing sites (and teeny, tiny ones).
-I was once a huge fan of Bootstrap, now turned Material geek.
-I've rejected React over Vue after a not-so-fun project experience, had a Github account since 2012, been a committed fan of SASS, and in 2019 realized Docker was actually black magic.
+I was once a huge fan of Bootstrap and added it to every project I started.
+I've chosen Vue over React after a not-so-fun project experience, had a Github account since 2012, been a committed fan of SASS, and in 2019 realized Docker was actually black magic.
 If none of that made sense, that's okay.

 The tool isn't the solution.
 I believe tools will continue to change and shift and it's the responsibility of technologists to continue to grow and push forward to use the best tech to arrive at the best solution possible.
 I've used dozens, if not hundreds, of tools over the years.
 All the while recognizing the importance of shifting and learning.

 It's no secret that web developers aren't the best at using or updating their own website.
 Because of that, I invite you to find me where I'm most engaged: